zero-or-one/Streamlit-Apps/README.md

-# Small streamlit applications
+# Small applications
-Cool streamlit apps I make in free time.
+Small apps I make in my free time.

-## Decription
+## Description
-* counrty_information.py: retrieves information about the country and compares with each other
+* counrty_information.py: retrieves information about the country and compares it with each other